CCrypto/ccvpn2/ccvpn/pages/tos.md

 How is my Information used?
 Your information is used to provide you and maintain the service.
 We do not sell or redistribute your information.
+Those informations will never leave our servers unless we are required to by the law.
+If this happens, we will inform all people concerned.

 We use cookies.